chainguard-dev/.github/SECURITY.md

 ## Reporting a Vulnerability

-Thank you for taking the time to disclose a potential security issue responsibly.
+Thank you for taking the time to disclose a potential security issue.

 Please report vulnerabilities via email to [security@chainguard.dev](mailto:security@chainguard.dev).